South Korea's birthrate, the world's lowest, rises again amid signs of easing demographic crisis

 ECONOMIC SHOCK

-The administration of President Lee Jae Myung plans to prepare a five-year policy roadmap this year to respond to demographic changes, amid concerns about an economic shock from a rapidly ageing population.
+President Lee Jae Myung's administration plans a five-year policy roadmap this year to respond to demographic changes, amid concerns about an economic shock from an ageing population.

-It also plans to further expand policy support rolled out in recent years for childbirth, and to introduce measures to attract skilled foreign workers in response to a shrinking workforce.
+It also plans to expand policy support rolled out in recent years for childbirth, and to introduce measures to attract skilled foreign workers to offset a shrinking workforce.

+"The government will further strengthen support for young people in their 20s and early 30s, low-income earners and the unemployed," the Presidential Committee on Ageing Society and Population Policy said last month, citing evidence policy efforts were bearing fruit.

 South Korea's potential economic growth rate, currently estimated at around an annual rate of 2 per cent, fell by six percentage points in the last three decades, more sharply than in most major economies, and is expected to fall to 0.6 per cent by 2045-2049, according to the central bank.